raenpayne/pm25/README.md

 If you do not have a Google Cloud Platform account, it's free to create and currently they offer $300.00 of credit for the first 90 days.
 So far, after running the function for nearly a month I've incurred $.01 in charges.

 ### Twilio - Text Feature
 This uses Twilio to send the texts.
 You'll need to create an account.
 Trial accounts are free and give you $15.00 of credit, at this time.
-You'll have to verify any number you want to sent texts to with a trial account, so the phone and its owner will need to be present if you have a friend/housemate/partner who would also like automated texts about the air quality.
+You'll have to verify any number you want to send texts to with a trial account, so the phone and its owner will need to be present if you have a friend/housemate/partner who would also like automated texts about the air quality.

 ### Future Updates
 Currently the application will text if the PM2.5 value changes from green to any value at yellow or above, or vice versa.
 I plan to update it so it will also text if the air quality fluctuates between any range.

 ### PM2.5 Values
 It's possible to convert PM2.5 values with a number of other data points that can be pulled from Purple Air.
 However, for simplicity this just uses the unconverted PM2.5 reading averaged over 10 minutes.
-It's not as sophisticated but avoided a lot of maths. :D
+It's not as sophisticated but avoids a lot of maths. :D